 Type or print out each table, double-spaced, on a separate sheet of paper.
 Number tables consecutively in the order of their first citation in the text and supply a brief title for each.
 Be sure each table is cited in text and note where you believe the table should be placed.
 Do not use internal horizontal and vertical rules.
 Place explanatory matter in footnotes, not in the heading.
 Explain in footnotes all abbreviations used in each table.
 For footnotes, use the following lower case letters, in the alphabetical sequence: a, b, c, d, e, f, etc. If you use data from another published or unpublished source, obtain permission and acknowledge it fully.

 Tables should be on separate pages and appear at the end of the manuscript after the references.
 Limit the size of your tables across the page via columns.
-Table width should not exceed 7 inches (18 cm) or 8 columns using 12-point Times New Roman font.
+Portrait table width should not exceed 7 inches (18 cm) or 8 columns using 12-point Times New Roman font.
+Landscape table width should not exceed 9 inches (23 cm) or 10 columns using 12-point Times New Roman font.
 Moreover, if you have too many columns, we may ask you to break into separate or smaller tables.
-Do not embed titles, symbols or formulas into the table.
-Do not include images of tables in TIFF, PNG, JPEG or PDF formats.
+Do not embed title into the table.
+Do not submit images of tables in TIFF, PNG, JPEG or PDF formats.
 Use the Table function in Word to create the table.
 If unsure the table is acceptable, please e-mail the journal offices and send the proposed table for review prior to submission.

 It is the responsibility of the author or authors to obtain the necessary permission to use any quoted material in excess of 25 lines that is incorporated in the manuscript.
 Permission must be obtained, and credit given, for quotations, tables, and illustrations borrowed from copyright material.
 Letters granting permission should accompany the manuscript when submitted.